Chapter 2:

 “Father, you’re a lord?”

-“Your Father is a great knight.
-He was given this land as reward for his valor.”
-Catalina smiles proudly at Randolf in font of them.
+“Your father is a great knight.
+He was given this land by your grandfather as a reward for his valor.”
+Catalina smiles proudly at Randolf in front of them.

 Randolf is silent as he speeds up his walking pace.